 From the outside, this slick Australian tea shop could be confused for a trendy athleisure store.
 But once inside of T2 Chelsea, you can see that the punchy colors and modern aesthetic are there to showcase a sleek collection of teas.
-If you’re staying nearby at the bright and airy Chelsea Green, this colorful store makes for easy souvenir shopping.
+If you’re staying nearby at one of our apartments, this colorful store makes for easy souvenir shopping.
 Their Tea Packs (complete with tea, spoon and infuser) are a great gift.
 Also, their Morning Sunshine tea with a mix of Assam, Darjeeling and Rwandan estate black teas, is a power-packed way to start the day.
-Pick some up to brew in your gorgeous private kitchen.

 Fortnum & Mason